arthurhammer/arthurhammer.de/_posts/2019-05-30-playgroundmap.md

 description: Designing a map of playgrounds.
 ---

 My girlfriend and her inner child like visiting playgrounds.
-As a fun little gift, I wanted to make her a custom designed print map of ~~all~~ playgrounds in our city where she can check off which ones she’s visited already.
+As a fun little gift, I wanted to make her a custom print map of playgrounds in our city where she can check off which ones she’s visited already.

 {% include figure.html src="/assets/2019-05-30-playgroundmap.jpg" caption="" alt="Playground map of Braunschweig" %}